keytiles/lib-logging-golang/README.md

 # lib-logging-golang

 A wrapper around (currently! can change!) the popular [go.uber.org/zap](https://pkg.go.dev/go.uber.org/zap) logging library and on top of that brings
- * configrability from yaml/json config (Python style)
+ * configurability from yaml/json config (Python style)
  * hierarchical logging
  * bringing fmt.Printf() style .Info("log message with %v", value) logging signature - which will be only evaluated into a string if log event is not filtered out
+ * concept of "global labels" - set of key-value papirs which are always logged with every log event
  * builder style to add custom labels (zap.Fields) to particular log events

 # Get and install